-June 8-9 -- The 33rd-Annual Ice Cream Social will be held once again this year, on the Historic Downtown Public Square in Berryville.
+June 7-8, 2019 -- The 34th-Annual Ice Cream Social will be held once again this year, on the Historic Downtown Public Square in Berryville.
 Hosted by the Greater Berryville Area Chamber of Commerce.
 This is a family-friendly fun time, with plenty of games, rides, live music, craft fair, and -- of course -- delicious ice cream and other tasty treats.
-For full details, times and schedules, visit this Facebook Page for more details

-We are updating this website with fun 'Things To Do' across the Arkansas Ozarks in 2018.
-If you know of an event that needs to be included, please email it to Steve Johnson.
-His email is: email@example.com
+We are updating this website with fun 'Things To Do' across the Arkansas Ozarks during 2019.
+If you know of an event that needs to be included, please email it to us at: email@example.com

 Thank you!
 Check back again soon as we add more events.